Master's programme in Sports Technology

 The examples of technology companies that have a clear sports profile are extended and are becoming even longer.
 Some of the most famous companies are Suunto, Precor, Sports Tracker, Garmin, Silva, Adidas and Nike.
 Wearables in the form of training clocks, activity meters, cameras, etc. are a clear product range in which engineers from our master's programme will be able to provide essential and necessary knowledge.

 In Sweden, there is a growing array of companies that operate in this area.
 For example, Race Fox makes sports analytics apps for skiers and runners, Qinematic who develops video analysis of human motor skills, and Challenge, which uses performance measurements to create challenges to inspire and motivate a healthier everyday life.

-The knowledge students get through this programme will also be attractive in many other contexts.
-Other natural roads after a degree may include work assignments in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR, vehicle safety, etc.
+The knowledge students acquire through the programme will also be attractive in many other contexts.
+Alternative career paths after graduation may include work assignments in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR and vehicle safety.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sports Technology are: